sahilmandoliya/customReactHooks/README.md

   A hook that tracks when a certain key or combination of keys is pressed.
 ## useAudioPlayer()
   This hook provides an interface for controlling audio playback, including features like play, pause, volume control, and track navigation.
+## useThrottle()
+  Similar to debounce, but instead of delaying the execution of a function, it limits the rate at which the function is called.